-- A snowmobile research and monitoring program continues to address commitments made in response to the snowmobile environmental assessment. - Ecologically sustainable limits for snowmobile use in the southern area of the park are developed by 2023 to compliment the limits identified for the remainder of the park. - A snowmobile permit system that ensures the annual number of snowmobile trips in identified areas of the national park does not exceed the limits set for those areas is developed and implemented by 2024.
+- An expanded snowmobile research and monitoring program further addresses commitments made in response to the Environmental Assessment of Snowmobile Use in Gros Morne National Park (Jacques Whitford, 2007). - To complement the 4,000 trip limit identified for the highland areas of the park, limits for annual snowmobile use in corridors in the southern area of the park are developed by 2023 to ensure the use remains ecologically sustainable. - A snowmobile permit system that ensures the annual number of snowmobile trips in identified areas of the national park does not exceed the limits set for those areas is developed and implemented by 2024.

-The Outstanding Universal Value upon which Gros Morne's World Heritage site inscription is based are protected and promoted.
+The Outstanding Universal Value upon which Gros Morne National Park's inscription onto the World Heritage List is based is protected and promoted.

-- A Federal-Provincial Land Use Committee meets at least once per year to consider land use activities occurring both inside the national park and outside its boundary that may have an impact on the Outstanding Universal Value of the national park. - UNESCO World Heritage sites in Newfoundland and Labrador are promoted by Parks Canada in collaboration with tourism operators and organizations by 2024. - Options to define and safeguard the scenic beauty of Gros Morne National Park are identified by 2024.
+- A Federal-Provincial land use advisory committee meets at least once per year to consider land use activities occurring both inside the national park and outside its boundary that may have an impact on the Outstanding Universal Value of the national park. - Sites in Newfoundland and Labrador inscribed on the UNESCO World Heritage List are promoted by Parks Canada in collaboration with tourism operators and organizations by 2024. - Options to define the natural beauty and aesthetic importance component of Gros Morne National Park's Outstanding Universal Value as a World Heritage site are identified by 2024.